audaciousgeek/MobileComponents/Visualforce/README.md

 A: Absolutely!
 Please share your experience

 Q: Where should I provide feedback and bug reports?
-A: We’re going to use github for all collaboration.
+A: We’re going to use GitHub for all collaboration.

 Q: Can I distribute this in my app?
 A: Yes

 Q: How is this framework supported?
-A: This is unsupported software from the force.com development community.
+A: This is unsupported software from the Force.com development community.
 We will make our best efforts to fix bugs and add enhancements.
 We also encourage the community to fork the code and make independent changes.

 ## Mobile Components for Visualforce License ##
 Copyright (c) 2012, salesforce.com, inc. All rights reserved.